 | Color Consistency Across Reprints | Excellent (G7 calibrated) | Good, but can drift |

 The trade-off analysis is clear.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 For the beverage client mentioned earlier, using offset for the 100,000-unit core SKU and digital for the 12 regional variants (5k each) created a hybrid model.
 This approach saved approximately 35% versus producing 13 separate offset runs, while maintaining full compliance and agility.

 Creating Your Internal FDA Compliance Checklist

 An internal checklist transforms complex regulations into actionable production specs.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 This living document should be referenced during packaging design, supplier selection, and pre-production reviews.

 Your checklist must cover the entire lifecycle: